 General Program Description

-Under this component of RAD, PHAs may choose between two forms of Section 8 Housing Assistance Payment (HAP) contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
+Under the First Component of RAD, PHAs may choose between two forms of Section 8 Housing Assistance Payment (HAP) Contracts: project-based vouchers (PBVs) or project-based rental assistance (PBRA).
 No incremental funds are authorized for this component.
 As such, initial contract rents are established based on public housing funding levels, and are subject to applicable program rent caps.
 Applications may be submitted for a specific project (using the RAD Application), a PHA-defined portfolio of projects, or a multi-phase project.
 If a PHA applies for either a portfolio or multi-phase award, HUD will reserve RAD conversion authority for the projects or phases covered by the award, and the PHA will be required to submit a RAD Application for each individual project or phase.
 Following review and selection of a RAD Application, HUD will provide the PHA with a Commitment to enter into a Housing Assistance Payment (CHAP), after which the PHA will have to present a Financing Plan for HUD to approve.
-After HUD approval of the Financing Plan and successful closing of the conversion, a project will receive a long-term Section 8 HAP contract.
-Upon conversion, units whose assistance has been converted pursuant to RAD will be removed from the public housing program and Covered Projects will be released from the public housing Declaration of Trust (DOT) and the Declaration of Restrictive Covenants (DORCs), if applicable.
+After HUD approval of the Financing Plan and successful closing of the conversion, a project will receive a long-term Section 8 HAP Contract.
+Upon conversion, units whose assistance has been converted pursuant to RAD will be removed from the public housing program.
+Converting Projects will be released from the public housing Declaration of Trust (DOT) and the Declaration of Restrictive Covenants (DORCs), if applicable, and a RAD Use Agreement will be placed on the Covered Project.

 PBV Conversions.
 Where the PHA converts assistance of a public housing project to Section 8 PBVs, the HAP Contract will be administered by the agency with which HUD has entered into the applicable Voucher ACC (which in many cases will be the same agency that is converting assistance).
-Contract rents will be established according to the terms described in this Notice and will be adjusted annually by HUD’s OCAF on each anniversary of the HAP contract, subject to the availability of appropriations for each year of the contract (see Section 1.6.B.5 and Attachment 1C) and the rent reasonableness requirement discussed later in this Notice.
+Contract rents will be established according to the terms described in this Notice and will be adjusted annually by HUD’s OCAF on each anniversary of the HAP Contract, subject to the availability of appropriations for each year of the contract (see Section 1.6.B.5 and Attachment 1C) and the rent reasonableness requirement discussed later in this Notice.
 The initial contract will be for a period of at least 15 years (up to 20 years upon approval of the administering Voucher Agency).
 At expiration of the initial contract and each renewal contract, the Voucher Agency shall offer, and the Project Owner shall accept, a renewal contract.
-Each project with a PBV HAP contract will also be subject to a RAD Use Agreement that will renew with the HAP contract.
-Further, the administering Voucher Agency (i.e., the Contract Administrator) will provide a Choice-Mobility option to residents of Covered Projects in accordance with section 1.6(D)(9).
-With the exception of provisions identified in this Notice (as well as retained flexibilities of Moving to Work (MTW) agencies), all regulatory and statutory requirements of the PBV program in 24 CFR Part 983, and applicable standing and subsequent Office of Public and Indian Housing guidance, including related handbooks, shall apply.
+Each project with a PBV HAP Contract will also be subject to a RAD Use Agreement that will renew with the HAP Contract.
+Further, the administering Voucher Agency (i.e., the Contract Administrator) will provide a Choice-Mobility option to residents of Covered Projects in accordance with section 1.6.D.9.
+With the exception of provisions identified in this Notice (as well as retained flexibilities of Moving to Work (MTW) agencies), all regulatory and statutory requirements of the PBV program in 24 CFR part 983, and applicable standing and subsequent Office of Public and Indian Housing guidance, including related handbooks, shall apply.